Avishay19999/Avishay_RISC-V_MiniCore/README.md

 ## My Contribution

-- Isolated the Mini Core from a larger open-source framework
-- Adapted the design for focused study and independent use
-- Improved code readability and project structure
+This project was developed as a personal and independent implementation of a Mini Core, using an open-source infrastructure solely as a technical starting point.

+Throughout the work, I focused on gaining a deep understanding of the processor structure, pipeline flow, and the behavior of control signals across the different stages.
+The implementation served as a practical platform for learning, experimentation, and analysis of fundamental CPU architecture principles.

+The work included:
+- Adapting and shaping the core to suit personal learning and engineering goals
-- Gained hands-on experience with pipeline flow and control coordination
+- Analyzing and exploring control logic and data flow behavior
-- Explored practical CPU architecture concepts through implementation
+- Improving code structure and organization for clarity and maintainability
+- Strengthening practical understanding of pipeline-based hardware design

-This project reflects my learning process and practical development as an entry-level electrical engineer interested in processor design and FPGA systems.
+This project reflects an independent learning process and professional development in the field of processor design and FPGA-based systems.
 ---

 ## Tools & Environment